Trice-IT-Studio/e-rapor-smk-perwira-py/README.md

 ```
 ## Installation

-First maker sure all dependencies are installed correctly, then run:
+First make sure all dependencies are installed correctly, then run:
 ```bash
   python build.py
 ```